Since 1985, the PADRE Foundation has been dedicated to improving the lives of children and families affected by Type 1 diabetes.

 Our programs help many low-income and vulnerable children who live with the very challenging disease of Type 1 diabetes.
 PADRE provides over 100 classes and support groups to approximately 1,700 children and their parents and siblings, providing the much-needed diabetes self-care education that goes beyond what is provided at initial diagnosis.
 Our programs are 100% funded through philanthropy; there is no insurance or government reimbursement.

 In addition, the PADRE Foundation hosts numerous fun activities for children and families.
-Some psychosocial events we have hosted in the past are Annual Fashion Show, Teen Night Out, Harvest Carnival, Holiday Party, Family night at Angles Stadium, and much more.
+Some psychosocial events we have hosted in the past are Annual Fashion Show, Teen Night Out, Harvest Carnival, Holiday Party, T1d & Teddy’s, Family night at Angles Stadium, and much more.

 The purpose of these activities is to enable children, and teens, to have a sense of normalcy.
 It allows them to be side by side with peers during their journey living with Type 1 diabetes.
 They are able to connect on topics that others may not understand like checking their blood sugar, taking shots, measuring food, and even using an insulin pump.
 Acceptance of their disease, along with establishing a routine, is necessary to prevent the numerous complications a child living with diabetes can face.